 winrm is the default transport for all Windows hosts.
-For most users the default transport settings are sufficient and the transport section does not need to be defined in the
+The default transport settings are sufficient for most users, and the transport section does not need to be defined in the

 WinRM Transport Settings